abdelou/spjrud-to-sql/README.md

 Returns tuples in the first relation that does not appear in the second one.
 Both relations must have same attributes.

 ## Tests
-To allow you to easily see all possibilities given by this application, we created a file `test.py` listing all usage of created classes and all common errors.
-It is obvious that you can chain object in a more complex way to make powerful requests but we let you imagination do the job.
+To allow you to easily see all possibilities given by this application, we created a file `test.py` listing all usages of created classes and common errors.
+It is obvious that objects can be chained in a more complex way to make powerful requests but we let your imagination do the job.

 ## Attribute types
 According to [this page](https://www.sqlite.org/datatype3.html), valid SQLite types are :